jlacko/RPTG/README.md

 I have therefore compiled a simple r markdown template, together with an accompanying .tex file to create simple yet (I hope) elegant pdf reports.

 ## A few features I found advantageous:
-* I like even my intermediate reports to be read only, hence my output is by choice *.pdf*, not MS Word.
+* I like even my intermediate reports to be read only, hence my output is by choice *.pdf*, not more common MS Word.
-* I have struggled with finding a sans serif font that would be easily available at the same time in both Linux and Windows environment, after a while I settled on [Roboto](https://fonts.google.com/specimen/Roboto).
+* I have struggled with finding a sans serif font that would be easily available in both Linux and Windows environment, after a while I settled on [Roboto](https://fonts.google.com/specimen/Roboto).
 The usual suspects Arial and Helvetica turned out to be unreliable in this regard.
 * My reports often take a life of their own once out of my hands; to improve version control I have created
 ```
 version: " SHA: `r system('git rev-parse --short=7 HEAD', intern=TRUE)`"